QubesOS/qubes-doc/UserDoc/XFCE.md

         </Menu>
         ```

-    2.  add it to the pannel: right click on panel, "add new items", select "XFCE menu", choose custom menu file - just created one
+    2.  add it to the panel: right click on panel, "add new items", select "XFCE menu", choose custom menu file - just created one